 - Poor Documentation on The Part of The Policyholder: Till the policy is within the premium payment term, the insurance company sends regular intimation to the policyholder by way of premium due alerts, premium receipts, etc which help keep the policy fresh in the mind of the policyholder.
 However, once the premium payment term is over, the communication and alerts from the insurance company reduce drastically and people who are very busy or dabble in multiple financial products and do not keep proper documentation may just lose track of the existence of the policy.
 This coupled with changes in contact details can make it very difficult for the insurance company to locate the policyholder and settle his dues till the policyholder or his nominee comes forward to claim the dues.

 - Not Keeping The Nominee/Family Informed About The Policy: A lot of planning and research goes into buying a Life insurance policy.
 However, your responsibility does not end with buying the perfect plan.
-You also need to inform your nominee(s) about the policy and where the policy documents are kept so that they are able to claim it if the need so arises else the entire purpose of buying life insurance is defeated.
+You also need to inform your nominee(s) about the policy and where the policy documents are kept so that they can claim it if the need so arises else the entire purpose of buying life insurance is defeated.

 There are instances where the policyholder has taken a life insurance policy to protect his family financially in case of his untimely death but has not informed his nominee or family members about the life insurance policy because there is a natural tendency to believe that nothing can happen to us or due to disputes/suspicions/conflicts within the family.
-In case of the sudden demise of such a policyholder, the nominee or family members will not be in a position to make a claim as they are unaware of the existence of such a policy.
+In case of the sudden demise of such a policyholder, the nominee or family members will not be in a position to claim as they are unaware of the existence of such a policy.

 What Steps Insurance Companies Are Taking To Reduce Unclaimed Benefits?